 The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area, in order to assure that the community is involved in making transportation decisions, shall establish criteria for the evaluation of the public involvement process.
-This criteria is to be a means to measure the magnitude and effectiveness of public participation.
+These criteria are to be a means to measure the magnitude and effectiveness of public participation.